Residential Las Vegas skyline

 What they actually enforce:

 Enforcement varies by village.
 Some sub-HOAs are aggressive; others are nearly invisible.
-Before buying, ask your realtor for HOA meeting minutes and violation history β both are public record.
+Before buying, ask your realtor for HOA meeting minutes and violation history, both of which are public record.

 Commute Truth